WGEO Panel Discussion

 Ms. Nika Moeini, Executive Director, Youth Climate Save Canada

-Ms. Vivian Wood, Managing Director of Birba, Organizer of Oman Climate Week
+Ms. Vivian Wood, Managing Director, Birba, Oman

 As the global population approaches 10 billion by the middle of the century, the challenge of sustainably feeding this ever-growing number becomes increasingly critical.
 Water scarcity and the degradation of arable land further compound these challenges, demanding innovative approaches to agriculture and resource management.